Ohio HVAC License: How to Get Certified as an HVAC Contractor in OH

 Reynoldsburg, OH 43068-9009

-Ohio HVAC license exam
+Ohio HVAC license exams

+To get your Ohio HVAC contractor’s license, you will need to write two exams: the Business & Law exam and the HVAC Contractor Trade exam.
 In Ohio, all contractor licensing is carried out by the testing vendor PSI.
-To get your HVAC contractor license, you will need to write two exams: the Business & Law exam and the HVAC Contractor Trade exam.
-Here’s some key information you should know before writing the exam:

-Exam | Details |
+| Exam | Details | Topics Covered |

-Business and Law Exam | Number of questions: 50 Time to write: 2 hours Passing score: 70% (35/50) Main Topics: • Business Organization • Licensing • Estimating and Bidding • Contract Management • Project Management • Insurance and Bonding • OSHA Record Keeping and Safety • Personnel Regulations • Financial Management • Tax Laws • Lien Laws |
+| Business and Law Exam | Number of questions: 50 Time to write: 2 hours Passing score: 70% (35/50) | • Business Organization • Licensing • Estimating and Bidding • Contract Management • Project Management • Insurance and Bonding • OSHA Record Keeping and Safety • Personnel Regulations • Financial Management • Tax Laws • Lien Laws |

-HVAC Trade Exam | Number of questions: 100 Time to write: 4 hours Passing score: 70% (70/100) Main Topics: • General Knowledge and Requirements • Warm Air Heating and Air Distribution • Ventilation and Exhaust Systems • Air Conditioning • Piping Systems • Equipment and Appliances • Testing and Inspection |
+| HVAC Trade Exam | Number of questions: 100 Time to write: 4 hours Passing score: 70% (70/100) | • General Knowledge and Requirements • Warm Air Heating and Air Distribution • Ventilation and Exhaust Systems • Air Conditioning • Piping Systems • Equipment and Appliances • Testing and Inspection |

 If you have any questions about writing these exams through PSI, check out the vendor’s candidate information bulletin.

-Note that the state exams might not be the only tests you need to pass in order to work in the HVAC industry; if you plan to perform refrigeration work, there are also the federal exams required under the EPA’s Clean Air Act.
-You will find more information about the Section 608 Technician Certification test topics on the EPA website.
+Note that the state exams might not be the only tests you need to pass in order to work in the HVAC industry.
+If you plan to perform refrigeration work, there are also the federal exams required under the EPA’s Clean Air Act.

 If you have been grandfathered in by the governing body of one of these states, you are not eligible for a reciprocal license.

-Licensing stage | Fees |
+| Licensing stage | Fees |

-Application | $25 |
+| Application | $25 |

-Background Check | Contact Vendor |
+| Background Check | Contact Vendor |

-Exam | $69 (each) |
+| Exam | $69 (each) |

-License | $25 |
+| License | $25 |

-Renewal | $60 |
+| Renewal | $60 |

-Reactivaction | $60 |
+| Reactivaction | $60 |

 Ohio HVAC license renewal